lsds/sgx-lkl/docs/Incompatibilities.md

 SGX does not give a trusted time source and, as described above, the `rdtsc` instruction is not allowed.
 SGX-LKL uses a variable in untrusted memory to provide a monotonic counter.
 The host updates this periodically (approximately every 5ms) and the enclave code advances it by 1ns on every query if the host has not changed the update.
+The in-enclave code ensures that time always goes forwards.
 This means that time within the enclave will always go forward but may jump forward.
 All of the Linux clocks are driven from this time source, so anything depending on smooth time (e.g. video / audio playback) would not be reliable.